wwwebman/front-end-interview-questions/readme.md

 This information is intended for the potential Front End Developer candidates.
 The following list include a basic theoretical and code questions.

-Dude or pretty lady, I hope that my experience and experience of other developers will help you get the best interview result.
+I hope that my experience and experience of other developers will help you to get the best interview result.

 ## List of Content
 1. [Common interview questions](#common-interview-questions)